 Many Arabic minorities are not Muslim, and many Muslim populations don’t speak the Arabic language.
 Seven of the ten countries with the largest Muslim population are not Arabs, including, Iran, Pakistan, and Indonesia.

-In the Arab countries, culture and religion are closely linked.
+In Arab countries, culture and religion are closely linked.
 The distinction between culture and religion is almost non-existent.

 In the UAE, the official religion is Islam.
 Dubai has many mosques, and prayer rooms are even in shopping malls.